1. Overview of Component Model

 Example: Semantic Components in a Diverging Bar Chart

-The nested collection uses two parametric layouts: a grid layout placing the rectangle collections in four rows with 10px gaps between them, and a stack layout within each collection of rectangles.
+The nested collection uses two algorithmic layouts: a grid layout placing the rectangle collections in four rows with 10px gaps between them, and a stack layout within each collection of rectangles.

 There are three visual encodings in this chart: the width of each rectangle encodes the percentage values, and the fill color encodes the response type.
 In addition, the content of each text element encodes the percentage values.